 Analysis of Poem My Last Duchess by Robert Browning

-Robert Browning and My Last Duchess
+Robert Browning And A Summary of My Last Duchess

 My Last Duchess is a dramatic monologue set in Renaissance Italy (early 16th century) and conveys the opinions of a wealthy noble man as he shows a marriage broker, an emissary, a painting of his late wife, 'my last duchess'.